 DOOM, or 'DOOM (2016)' as it's perhaps better known (although this actually arrived on Switch in 2017), is something of a wonder on Switch.
 It might not boast the framerate or visual fidelity of other console versions, but then again it's tough to play your PS4 Pro on the bus.
 As well as the excellent campaign mode which brilliantly plays on the ridiculousness of the premise and Doomguy's 2D character, DOOM's multiplayer was also a pleasant surprise.

-Developer Panic Button set an incredibly high bar with this 'impossible' port, and judging by their work on other games in the interim, we absolutely cannot wait for DOOM Eternal to arrive later this year.
-If you only play one FPS on Switch, why don't you go to hell?
+Developer Panic Button set an incredibly high bar with this 'impossible' port, and DOOM Eternal picks up where this one leaves off.
+If you only play one FPS on Switch, go to hell.

 Please note that some external links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale.
 Please read our FTC Disclosure for more information.